Meliante1/Discord-Nitro-Generator/README.md

 #### Technologies

-- Using the tool you can create tons of 19 digit codes that will be put in *codes.txt*
+- Using the tool you can create tons of 19 digit codes that will be put into *codes.txt*
 - After creating all the codes it will combind them into a URL and check if they're valid using the Discord API. (bruteforce)

 - It will stop checking once it finds a valid code in *codes.txt*